Ekwealiprofound28/MTN-CHURN-ANALYSIS/README.md

 # MTN-CHURN-ANALYSIS

-### PROJECT OVERVIEW
+### Project Overview
 This is a Dataset of a Telecommunication Company in Nigeria know as MTN.
 This is an analysis carried out on the Churn Status of this company .
 Churn Statues here refers to the rate at which Customers cease to be active in business with the company over a specific period.
 This Dataset comprises of the following contents ;973Rows and 17Columns,it is a CSV file.
 Content in this columns are :
 Customer ID, Full Name, Date of Purchase, Age, State ,MTN Device, Gender, Satisfaction Rate, Customer Review, Customer Tenure in Months, Subscription Plan , Unit Price, Number of Times Purchased, Total Revenue, Data Usage, Customer Churn Statues, Reason for churn.

 ### Data Source
 This Dataset was Primarily sourced by Techrative Company and assigned to me carry out Analysis on.

  ### Tools Used
 For in depth  Analysis and clear Understanding.
 This Dataset was Analysed with Excel using the Power Query Editor to clean and Pivot Chart for Visualization.

  ### Data Cleaning And Preparation